 SAFE TRAVEL TO HAWAII

-Pre-travel testing option will allow leisure travelers an alternative to Hawaii’s mandatory 10-day quarantine.
+Pre-travel testing option will allow an alternative to Hawaii’s mandatory 10-day quarantine.
 Please review all Hawaii state government travel guidance and create an account and fill out the mandatory Safe Travels application.
 For assistance with login or technical issues, visit the Safe Travels Hawaii Help page for answers to questions about the online application form or issues with the app. with the State of Hawaii Safe Travels online system.

 State of Hawaii Trusted Testing and Travel Partners: